15 January, 2015

 Renting is often seen as the simpler of the two routes to take, but that's not to say it doesn't still have its fair share of specialist words and phrases.
 'Let agreed' is one that pops up pretty regularly here, and it's something that you'll need to understand if you're to navigate the market successfully.

-One big step
+One big step up the rental ladder

 When you're after somewhere new to live, it pays to bear in mind that your dream property is out there somewhere - it's just a matter of time (and maybe a little bit of professional help) before you find it.
 When you do, and you've made your final decision, you'll want to put a deposit down as soon as possible to get the ball rolling.
 Once this sum has been paid, and the application has been conditionally accepted by the landlord, the let has been 'agreed'.